-Second, the target consonants in the current experiment were placed in word-final position rather than in pre-consonantal position.
-The next experiment tested if the perceptibility differences observed in this experiment still hold in pre-consonantal position in which place assimilation occurs in phonology.
+Finally, the target consonants in the current experiment were placed in word-final position rather than in pre-consonantal position.
+The next experiment addressed this difference by testing if the perceptibility differences observed in this experiment still hold in pre-consonantal position where place assimilation occurs in phonology.